Your expert guide: the best museums in Mexico

 Museo de las Momias de Guanajuato

 In 1870 the government began requiring families to pay a “burial tax” to keep their loved ones buried.
-If the tax wasn’t paid the bodies were exhumed and when this happened it was discovered that the dead had been naturally mummified and the bodies were then stored in an underground ossuary.
+If the tax wasn’t paid the bodies were exhumed.
+At this point it was discovered that some of the bodies had been naturally mummified.

 Did you know there’s also a very small mummy museum in the pueblo of Santa Elena in Yucatán?